A command line interface for Databricks

 Then set up authentication using username/password or authentication token.
 Credentials are stored at ~/.databrickscfg.

 - databricks configure --token (enter hostname/auth-token at prompt)

 Multiple connection profiles are also supported with databricks configure --profile <profile> [--token].
 The connection profile can be used as such: databricks workspace ls --profile <profile>.

 Then you’re all set to go!
 To test that your authentication information is working, try a quick test like databricks workspace ls.

 AttributeError: 'module' object has no attribute 'PROTOCOL_TLSv1_2'

-For compliance reasons, our webapp requires the client to speak TLSV1.2.
+The Databricks web service requires clients speak TLSV1.2.
 The built in version of Python for MacOS does not have this version of TLS built in.

 To use databricks-cli you should install a version of Python which has ssl.PROTOCOL_TLSv1_2.
 For MacOS, the easiest way may be to install Python with Homebrew.